DNS Settings Hypernode

 There are three strategies, explained in more detail below:

 - Strongly recommended: order your domain at Byte or migrate it and link your domain to your Hypernode.
-We will update the DNS records when the IP of your node changes.
+We will update the DNS records when the IP of your Hypernode changes.

-- Have a CNAME for your www-domain + an ANAME/ALIAS pseudo-record for your naked domain.
+- Have a CNAME for your www-domain + an ANAME/ALIAS pseudo-record for your apex (also called naked) domain.
 This requires a DNS provider that supports those types of records.

-- Have a CNAME for your www-domain + an A record for your naked domain pointing to a redirector that redirects to the www-domain
+- Have a CNAME for your www-domain + an A record for your apex (also called naked) domain pointing to a redirector that redirects to the www-domain.

 Keep in mind: